LvdT/chowdown/_components/french-meringue.md

 title: "French Meringue"

 ingredients:
-- 40 g caster sugar
-- 40 g powdered sugar
+- 80 g sugar
 - 1 egg white

 directions:
 - Whip the egg whites until they are very thick
-- Slowly add the caster sugar in while whipping
+- Slowly add the sugar in while whipping
 - Whip to stiff peaks
-- Fold in the powdered sugar

 tips:
 - Make sure the egg white is at room temperature before whipping